splunk/fluent-plugin-splunk-hec/README.md

 #### When `data_type` is `metric`

 For metrics, parameters inside `<fields>` are used as dimensions.
 If `<fields>` is not presented, the original input event will be used as dimensions.
-If an empty `<fields></fields>` is presented, no dimension will be sent.
-For example, given configuration like
+If an empty `<fields></fields>` is presented, no dimension is sent.
+For example, given the following configuration:

 ```
 <match **>